Jojowalley101/oop_game-v2/README.md

 "Exceeds"

 Added keyboard functionality:
-I added it so that the user can type the letters from their keyboard to guess the phrase.
+I tried to add keyboard functionality it so that the user can type the letters from their keyboard to guess the phrase.

 Styling - experimenting with colors.
 I changed the title color and the show letter that's displayed color as well.